 New computer products and services introduced in 1994

-Adobe Photoshop 3.0 is first released in September of 1994.
+Adobe Photoshop 3.0 was first released in September 1994.

 Internet domains that came online in 1994